sahenderson101/github.io-reading-notes/text-editor.md

 You can use the text editor that come with your computer, there will be no syntax highlighting, no themes and no extensions.

-The text editors if which I was aware were Notepad++ and Atom.
+The text editors, of which I were aware, were Notepad++ and Atom.
 There are many others like Text Wrangler, BB Edit, Visual Studio Code, Brackets, and Sublime Text.

-most of this software can be download from their web sites for free and are widely used in web development.
+Most of this software can be download from their web sites for free and are widely used in web development.